As an SEO agency, you’re going to thrive on client retention.

 First, your client may be struggling to maintain sufficient revenue, regardless of how well your marketing strategy is working—sometimes, industries go through slow periods.
 Whatever the case, the company is facing budget cuts across the board, and unfortunately, marketing and advertising expenditures are usually the first to go.
 Your client will tell you they can no longer afford your services, at least as a temporary measure, and there isn’t much you can say in response; this isn’t debatable, and you have no control over your client’s revenue beyond your current efforts.

-Second, your client may feel pressure to reallocate their budget to different strategies; for example, they may decide to pull money away from SEO and content marketing and put it into a more traditional form of advertising like billboards.
+Second, your client may feel pressure to reallocate their budget to different strategies; for example, they may decide to pull money away from SEO (search engine optimization) and content marketing and put it into a more traditional form of advertising like billboards.

 Again, it’s hard to argue with financial concerns.
 Budget constraints are very real, and unless you can come up with the money for them to spend on you, you’ll be hard-pressed to convince them to continue.